rubyfu/RubyFu/module_0x4__web_kungfu/web_servcies_and_apis.md

 # Web Servcies and APIs

 Web Services and APIs are getting popular and used in many known websites we use in daily basis.

+## Technical Definition